Get E-Book

 console.warn(result.message);

-That status-first handling also helps with repeated setup.
+This also helps with repeated setup.
 A preload can enable the cache before the entrypoint.
 The entrypoint might call enableCompileCache() again.
-ALREADY_ENABLED is a successful state.
-Use the returned directory if your code needs to pass the location to child processes.
+ALREADY_ENABLED is still a good state.
+Use the returned directory if your code needs to pass the cache location to child processes.

-The environment form is simpler for service startup.
+The environment form is usually cleaner for services -

 Environment setup also reaches preloads.
-If you enable the cache from application code, every preload has already been loaded and compiled.
+If you enable the cache from application code, every preload has already loaded and compiled.
 If you enable it with NODE_COMPILE_CACHE, preloads can participate because Node sees the environment variable during startup.
-For tooling that uses --require or --import heavily, that ordering can matter.
+That can help tooling that uses --require or --import.

 import module from 'node:module';